romantitov/FileServer/README.md

   - Make sure that [configurations](https://github.com/romantitov/FileServer/blob/main/tests/src/FileServer.Tests.Specifications/appsettings.json) contains proper URL to File Server API.
   - Integration tests implemented based on [SpeckFlow](https://specflow.org/).
 So I would suggest you to install an [extenstion for Visual Studio](https://marketplace.visualstudio.com/items?itemName=TechTalkSpecFlowTeam.SpecFlowForVisualStudio) for better usage experience.
   - You can find test scenarios [in Feature folder](https://github.com/romantitov/FileServer/blob/main/tests/src/FileServer.Tests.Specifications/Features/FileServer.feature)
-  - Once the solution is opened in Visual Studio and build, you can run tests as standart unit tests.
+  - Once the solution is opened in Visual Studio and built, you can run tests as standart unit tests.
 Test->Run ALL tests.
     ![docs/TestExplorer.png](docs/TestExplorer.png)

 ## What was implemented?